Kamldeep Singh Sandhu

-India’s Defence Diplomacy in the Immediate Neighborhood: 1998 – 2018
+India’s Defence Diplomacy in the Immediate Neighbourhood: 1998 – 2018

-Yet, India has not been able to achieve the desired relationship with the countries in these regions.
-The relationship continues to be dominated by coercive measures and lack of confidence rather than by cooperation and trust.
-The good relations and understanding between the armed forces could not translate into trustworthy political affiliations.
-Or in other words, the success of the defence diplomacy could not be translated into a successful foreign policy of friendly relations with the immediate neighbours.
-The literature on the subject identifies a few reasons behind this anomaly yet leaves a huge gap in understanding the way India conducts its defence diplomacy.
-The factors that drive and shape India’s defence diplomacy and connect it with the government’s desired foreign policy need to be explored and examined in detail.
+In the immediate neighbourhood, the relationship continues to be dominated by coercive measures and lack of confidence rather than by cooperation and trust.
+The good relations and understanding between the armed forces could not translate into sustainable periods of bonhomie, peace and friendships.
+Or in other words, the success of the defence diplomacy could not be translated into a successful foreign and security policy.
+This reflects a huge gap in understanding the role that defence diplomacy plays in managing international relations.
+The factors that drive and shape India’s defence diplomacy and connect it with the government’s desired foreign and security policy need to be explored and examined in detail.
 This is the challenge I tackle in my thesis.